 How does Coin Of The Realm work?

-There is no demonstration video clip of Coin Of The Realm online, except you can find the prop selling at auction websites and eBay.
+There is no demonstration video clip of the Coin Of The Realm online.

 Coin Of The Realm Magic Trick Revealed